Directly to the content

 MOLEQLAR MOLEQLAR

-Vitamins are an integral part of our diet - and at the same time a topic that raises many questions.
-What vitamins are there, what does your body need them for and how much is useful?
-This overview provides you with a scientifically sound classification of vitamins, their functions and individual requirements.
+Vitamins are an essential part of nutrition – and at the same time a topic that raises many questions.
+What vitamins are there, what does your body need them for, and how much is sensible?
+In this overview, you will receive a scientifically based classification of vitamins, their functions, and individual needs.

 What are vitamins?

-Vitamins are essential micronutrientsthat the human body needs for a variety of basic functions.
-In chemical terms, they are organic, low-molecular compounds that are involved in numerous metabolic processes.
-These include energy production, the normal function of the immune system, blood clotting, cell division and processes associated with protection against oxidative stress .
+Vitamins are essential micronutrients, that the human body needs for a variety of fundamental functions.
+Chemically, they are organic, low-molecular compounds that are involved in numerous metabolic processes.
+These include, among others, energy production, the normal function of the immune system, blood clotting, cell division, as well as processes related to protection against oxidative stress .

-In contrast to macronutrients such as carbohydrates, fats and proteins, vitamins themselves do not provide energy in the form of calories.
-Their role is different: They act primarily as cofactors, regulators or protective substances and thus enable biochemical reactions in the body to run smoothly.
-Without vitamins, many of these processes would not function at all or only to a limited extent.
+Unlike macronutrients such as carbohydrates, fats, and proteins, vitamins do not provide energy in the form of calories.
+Their role is different: they primarily act as cofactors, regulators, or protective substances and enable biochemical reactions in the body to proceed smoothly.
+Without vitamins, many of these processes would not function or would function only to a limited extent.

-The human body cannot produce most vitamins itself, or not in sufficient quantities.
+The human body cannot produce most vitamins or cannot produce them in sufficient quantities.
 Therefore, a regular intake through diet is necessary.
-The scientific literature describes that a long-term deficiency can be associated with functional limitations and typical deficiency symptoms.
-At the same time: Excessive intake - especially of fat-soluble vitamins such as A, D, E and K - can also be associated with undesirable effects.
-The decisive factor is therefore not "a lot", but a needs-based and balanced supply.
+Scientific literature describes that a long-term deficiency can be associated with functional impairments and typical deficiency symptoms.
+At the same time, it is true that an excessive intake – especially of fat-soluble vitamins such as A, D, E, and K – can be associated with undesirable effects.
+It is therefore not "much" that is crucial, but a needs-based and balanced supply.

-Vitamins are diverse - and no two are the same.
-The following table provides a compact overview of all vitamins, their solubility and the functions they can contribute to in the body.
+Vitamins are diverse – and none are alike.
+The following table provides a compact overview of all vitamins, their solubility, and the functions they can contribute to in the body.

-Vitamin Bezeichnung Löslichkeit Contributes to the following functions**
+Vitamin Name Solubility Contributes to the following functions**

 • for a normal energy metabolism